2019 Cinemalaya

-The 15th Cinemalaya Independent Film Festival was held from August 2–13, 2019 in Metro Manila, Philippines.
+The 15th Cinemalaya Independent Film Festival was held August 2–13, 2019, in Metro Manila, Philippines.
 A total of ten full-length features and ten short films competed.
 The festival was opened by the film Ang Hupa by Lav Diaz and its closing film was Mina-Anud by Kerwin Go.

 Entries

 The winning film is highlighted with boldface and a dagger.